alza-bitz/snowpark-clj/.github/instructions/problem_statement_and_requirements.instructions.md

 1. To aid those who are familiar with Clojure, the external API should be idiomatic Clojure.

 ## Snowpark considerations
+- Snowpark itself is a thin wrapper over the Snowflake SQL engine, pushing computation to the cluster rather than pulling data locally for processing.
+- Since it is based on the Snowflake JDBC driver, it is fundamentally a row-oriented API.
 - Snowpark sessions are mutable and not thread-safe.
 - Snowpark dataframes are immutable.
 - Snowpark dataframe operations are either transformations (lazy) or actions (eager).